Gemini runtime authorization

 Argument validation

 Validate function arguments against policies before execution.
-Block emails to external domains, restrict file paths to safe directories, enforce amount limits on financial operations.
+Block emails to external domains, restrict file paths to approved directories, enforce amount limits on financial operations.

 Grounding controls